Iowa Office of Civil Rights: Background

 The concept for the Iowa Civil Rights Commission was first introduced in 1964 in a law review article published by Arthur E. Bonfield.

 The idea led to the passage of the Iowa Civil Rights Act, which formally created the commission.
 The Iowa Civil Rights Act of 1965 prohibits discrimination in the areas of employment, housing, credit, public accommodations and education.
-Discrimination, or different treatment, is illegal if based on race, color, creed, national origin, religion, sex, sexual orientation, gender identity, pregnancy, physical disability, mental disability, age (in employment and credit), familial status (in housing and credit) or marital status (in credit).
+Discrimination, or different treatment, is illegal if based on race, color, creed, national origin, religion, sex, sexual orientation, pregnancy, physical disability, mental disability, age (in employment and credit), familial status (in housing and credit) or marital status (in credit).
 In addition, it is illegal to retaliate for discrimination complaint, participating in an investigation of a discrimination complaint, or having opposed discriminatory conduct.

 Cooperation with local and federal agencies

-Under the Iowa Civil Rights Act, cities with a population over 29,000 must have a local commission.
-The Commission coordinates its investigative efforts with these local commissions.
+The Iowa Office of Civil Rights coordinates its investigative efforts with local civil and human rights commissions located in cities in Iowa.
 In addition, the commission will also partner with the local commissions to for educational outreach events to the public.
-The Iowa Civil Rights Commission also cooperates with federal anti-discrimination agencies.
-The Equal Employment Opportunity Commission (EEOC) has the designated the Iowa Civil Rights Commission as the Fair Employment Practices Agency (FEPA) for Iowa.
-As a FEPA, the commission has a worksharing agreement with the EEOC.
-Under this agreement, the Commission investigates complaints of employment discrimination in Iowa that are cross-filed with both the Commission and the EEOC.
-The Iowa Civil Rights Commission also is the state agency for Iowa that participates in the U.S. Department of Housing and Urban Development's Fair Housing Assistance Program (FHAP).
-Under this program, the Commission investigates and enforces complaints of housing discrimination under the Fair Housing Act.
+The Iowa Office of Civil Rights also cooperates with federal anti-discrimination agencies.
+The Equal Employment Opportunity Commission (EEOC) has the designated the Iowa Office of Civil Rights as the Fair Employment Practices Agency (FEPA) for Iowa.
+As a FEPA, the Agency has a worksharing agreement with the EEOC.
+Under this agreement, the Agency investigates complaints of employment discrimination in Iowa that are cross-filed with both the Commission and the EEOC.
+The Iowa Office Civil Rights also is the state agency for Iowa that participates in the U.S. Department of Housing and Urban Development's Fair Housing Assistance Program (FHAP).
+Under this program, the Agency investigates and enforces complaints of housing discrimination under the Fair Housing Act.

-Criticism
+Alignment

+In 2023, as part of a state government-wide initiative to align operations, resources, and services, the Iowa Office of Civil Rights was aligned with Iowa Department of Inspections, Appeals, and Licensing (DIAL).

+Boards and Commissions

+In 2024, as part of a bill designed to eliminate unnecessary and redundant State of Iowa boards and commissions, the Iowa Civil Rights Commission was converted into an advisory panel and based within the Iowa Office of Civil Rights, which continues to enforce both State and Federal Civil Rights laws in the same manner as it did prior to the passage of the bill.